Skip to main content Skip to footer

 Naturally, since quality 4.0 draws heavily from the highly-integrated tech needed to run Industry 4.0 solutions, data gathering hardware and software are an absolute given.
 As such, for any of the solutions we mention below, it's assumed manufacturers will have the requisite smart manufacturing technology necessary to gather diagnostic data.

-This also includes computer/workstation solutions such as HMI interface panels and industrial All in One PCs capable of collecting that data and organizing it for users to employ in their decision-making on the floor.
+This also includes computer/workstation solutions such as PoE industrial PCs and All-in-One industrial PCs capable of collecting that data and organizing it for users to employ in their decision-making on the floor.

 Blockchain